OUIsolutions/CWebStudio/README.md

 ~~~

-## UrlEncode Paramns
+## UrlEncode Parameters
-Cweb Studio also suport url encode paramns, but you need to call the method
+Cweb Studio also supports url parameter encoding.
+To do so, call the method
-** request->read_content** for parsing the body
+**request->read_content** to parse the body:
 <!--codeof:exemples/url_encoded_paramns.c-->
 ~~~c